trunk-io/docs/check/configuration/supported/checkov.md

 # Checkov

-Checkov is a linter for Security.
+Checkov is a linter for Cloudformation, Security and Terraform.

 You can enable the Checkov plugin with